Stardew Valley is a standout indie title that amazed a large fanbase due to its addictive gameplay loop and diverse cast of characters.

 Dragon Quest Builders

-At first glance Dragon Quest Builders may seem closer to games like Minecraft.
-And while it does have many elements you’d expect from a 3D sandbox game, Builders also features a cast of interesting characters and a fully developed story broken up into chapters, that serves as an alternate ending for the original Dragon Quest’s story.
+Yet, Builders also features a cast of interesting characters and a fully developed story broken up into chapters that serve as an alternate ending for the original Dragon Quest’s story.

 Yonder: The Cloud Catcher Chronicles